 Your bank will then give the company access your data.

 If you choose to use this service, some online retailers may allow you to make payments without using a card.
-You will recognise this when you get to the checkout and you will be asked to input your bank account login details and not your card details.
-The company will then communicate with your bank, telling it to send money directly to the retailer.
+You will recognise this when you get to the checkout and you’re directed to your bank’s website to login and give the retailer permission to request the payment from your bank.

 How to give permission safely